mnikander/transpiler/grammar.md

 ```

 ## Sequentially-evaluated expressions
->TODO: add these productions to the grammar above
+> TODO: add these productions to the grammar above -->
 ```math
 \begin{align}
 \text{[do]}                 &\to